-The only recoverable service in CommonHealth are nursing facility and related services.11 To exempt CommonHealth spending on nursing facility services from recovery MassHealth will likely require an amendment to the 1115 demonstration.
-The amendment can take effect only after it is approved.
+The only recoverable service in CommonHealth are short term nursing facility and related services.
+13 To exempt CommonHealth spending on nursing facility services from recovery MassHealth will likely require CMS approval of an amendment to the 1115 demonstration.
+In January 2025 MassHealth released for public comment a proposed amendment to the 1115 demonstration to waive estate recovery for CommonHealth but as of June 2025 has not submitted the amendment to CMS.